duiliuliu/atoms-demo/README.md

 ---

 <p align="center">
-  Made with ❤️ by Atoms.dev Team
+  Made with ❤️ by duiliuliu
 </p>